Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 When you arrive at your new installation, you’ll need to follow installation-specific procedures.
 Each installation and service handles in-processing differently.
 Here, you can find installation-specific guidelines and a list of documents to bring with you when checking- in.
 Reach out to the contacts provided if you have specific questions.

-Military personnel should report to their unit first then proceed to the in/out processing center.
+After ROM, Military personnel should report to their unit first then proceed to the in/out processing center.
 Civilians should report to their office.
 Make sure to have several copies of your orders available.
 Bring your 201 file and DA31 with you when inprocessing.
 Wear comfortable shoes and clothes, check with your sponsor or unit for the Commander's policy on inprocessing in civilian clothes.

 Camp Zama does not have a on-post taxi or shuttle service, be prepared to walk a lot.
 Someone in your unit or office is usually available to help get you around.